dracconi/gossip/README.md

 If you have working executable, then turn on the server by `gossip s`, you may specifiy port with `--port [port]`.
 Then start the client `gossip c [ip address with port]`.

 ## To-do
-* Convert whole communication to chans rather than some strange things
+* Convert whole in-app communication to chans rather than some strange things.
+* Change protocol from pure TCP (?) to TLS.